Skiing France's big three: Les Arcs, Avoriaz & Val Thorens

-France's enduring popularity as one of the world's top ski destinations shows no sign of slowing down - especially among British skiers.
-With three of the world's biggest ski domains all clustering around the French Alps* - namely Paradiski, Portes du Soleil, and the Three Valleys - the choice of resorts can easily boggle the mind.
+France's enduring popularity as one of the world's top ski destinations shows no sign of abating.
+With three of the world's biggest ski domains all clustered around the French Alps the choice of resorts can easily boggle the mind.

-In this whistlestop guide to these leading ski destinations, we hope to shine a light on the best bits of each resort, letting you narrow down the options and choose the right resort for you and your party.
+In this whistlestop guide to the leading ski destinations of Paradiski, Portes du Soleil and the Three Valleys, we hope to shine a light on the best of each resort, helping you to narrow down the options.

 "If you want cosy Alpine charm, opt for snug little Arc 1950"